waynodiablo/Oystercard/bookmark_manager/04_creating_your_first_table.md

 - [ ] Connect `psql` to an existing database
 - [ ] List the tables in that database
 - [ ] Create a basic table called 'students' with a single primary key (id) and name field
-- [ ] List the existing tables again to check 'students' shows up
+- [ ] List the existing tables again to check that the 'students' table shows up

 ## Resources